 About the park

 The Greening the Pipeline project aims to transform a decommissioned, heritage-listed sewer pipeline reserve into a 27-kilometre park connecting communities from Werribee to the city.
-Together with our partners, we are investing in Zone 5, a 3.8-kilometre section of the project.
+We are investing in Zone 5, a 3.8-kilometre section of the project with our partners.
 The linear park we will deliver is between Lawrie Emmins Reserve and Skeleton Creek.

 It will provide more accessible green, open space for people in Melbourne's west and improve water management.
 Play areas, walking and bike trails will promote healthy outdoor activities.